 Increasing public awareness of the BRCA genes and their associated risks,

-Addressing social, legal, and practical barriers to testing, such as genetic discrimination, and
+Supporting research into the social, legal, and practical barriers to testing, and

 We also aim to improve healthcare experiences and address gaps in care for BRCA+ patients by:

-Advocating for improved access to and reduced wait times for essential preventive surgeries, screenings, and treatments,
+Working with healthcare providers to improve access to and reduce wait times for essential preventive surgeries, screenings, and treatments,

-Supporting patients in participating in cutting-edge, Canada-relevant research opportunities, and
+Supporting patients to participate in Canada-relevant research opportunities.

 We will also ensure that patients and families know they are never alone by providing a supportive community and responsive resources throughout their lifelong BRCA journeys.
 Through these efforts, we believe we will be able to reduce the burden of BRCA-driven cancers for all British Columbians in this generation and the next.